The Center for the Humanities supports small conferences on focused topics in the humanities.

 Conferences funded in whole or in part by the Center for the Humanities must be free and open to all faculty, staff, and students at Drake; however, pre-registration may be required.

-Registration fees may be charged for others to attend, including participants from other institutions, and fees may be assessed to fund events or activities that are not eligible for University funding (such as receptions, meals, or entertainment).
+Registration fees may be charged for others to attend, including participants from other institutions, and fees may be assessed to fund events or activities that are not eligible for University funding (such as entertainment).

 Center funds may be used to cover such costs as: